elastisys/compliantkubernetes/docs/user-guide/how-many-environments.md

     For more information, please read [ToS 3.5 Updates and Upgrades](https://elastisys.com/legal/terms-of-service/#35-updates-and-upgrades).

-Compliant Kubernetes recommends setting up at least two separate environments: one for non-production use (e.g. development and testing) and one for production use.
+Welkin recommends setting up at least two separate environments: one for non-production use (e.g. development and testing) and one for production use.

 ---